Nahom-Derese/Airlines_Project/README.md

 # Airlines Management System
 ### _Final Project for Sophomore, Second Semester_

-This desktop application abels users or passengers to register and use the account to search, check, book flight and be notified when the flight date are approaching.
-The seamless UI ables users to do what they intend to do conviniently.
+This desktop application enables users or passengers to register and use the account to search, check, book flights, and be notified when the flight date is approaching.
+The seamless UI enables users to do what they intend to do conveniently.
 Simple yet very functional app.
-Inspired by Ethiopian Airlines mobile app.
+Inspired by the Ethiopian Airlines mobile app.

 - Simple (Minimal UI)
 - Easy to get your first flight Booked
-- User data save on a database✨
+- User data saved on a database✨

 ## Features

-- Create an account on the app in the Sign Up page
+- Create an account on the app on the Sign-Up page
 - Login to account
-- Search for Flight with you favourite destination and source, with specific time
+- Search for a Flight with your favorite destination and source, with a specific time
 - Auto Complete feature on the search bar for source or destination
 - Book A Flight
 - Select A seat on the plane you choose